corda/cordapp-template-java/README.md

 ## Using the Example RPC Client

-The `TemplateClient.java` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
+The `ExampleClient.java` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
 It will log any existing states and listen for any future states.
-To build the client use the following Gradle task:

-     ./gradlew runTemplateClient

 To run the client:

 **Via IntelliJ:**

-Select the 'Run Template RPC Client' run configuration which, by default, connect to NodeA (RPC port 10006).
+Select the 'Run Template RPC Client' run configuration which, by default, connects to PartyA (RPC port 10006).
 Click the Green Arrow to run the client.

 **Via the command line:**

-Run the following Gradle task:
+Run the following Gradle task from the root of the template:

      ./gradlew runTemplateClient

-Note that the template rPC client won't output anything to the console as no state objects are contained in either NodeA's or NodeB's vault.
+Note that the template RPC client won't output anything to the console as no state objects are contained in PartyA's vault.

 ## Running the Nodes Across Multiple Machines